KooroshRZ/CTF-Writeups/TMU2021/Crypto/BabyEncoder/index.md

 print(flag)
 ```

-Here is the outpu and the flag
+Here is the output and the flag
 ```text
 [128, 45, 131, 170, 99, 103, 183, 126, 115, 88, 91, 3, 63, 137, 92, 148, 94, 68, 162, 82, 84, 148, 142, 184, 130, 141, 111, 161, 227, 166, 105, 76, 107, 169, 122, 171, 68, 145, 91, 6, 111, 105, 214, 213, 213, 153, 144, 143, 115, 195, 134, 111, 101, 198, 155, 110, 53, 215, 193, 198, 180, 169, 179, 96, 106, 176, 234, 199, 181, 163, 136, 149, 41, 45, 40, 49, 66, 65]
 [107, 21, 24, 87, 83, 16, 86, 97, 29, 0, 88, 3, 9, 54, 83, 61, 87, 7, 82, 80, 2, 95, 53, 89, 50, 80, 61, 50, 111, 116, 68, 37, 39, 109, 60, 62, 7, 61, 84, 0, 6, 105, 107, 107, 106, 76, 77, 67, 27, 88, 107, 104, 7, 94, 49, 106, 4, 110, 105, 88, 95, 85, 84, 83, 13, 93, 108, 126, 73, 88, 75, 61, 18, 23, 22, 24, 25, 41]